 Summary:

 The city of Arlington, Massachusetts is home to a high-performing school district with 11 schools, including 8 elementary schools, 2 middle schools, and 1 high school.
-The Arlington School District is ranked 29th out of 356 districts in the state and has a 5-star rating from SchoolDigger, indicating it provides a quality education to its students.
+The district is known for its exceptional academic performance, with multiple schools ranked among the top in the state.

 Thank you for your feedback!